nguyengiahy/Algorithms/README.md

 # Competitive Programming

-This repository is for our preparation and practice towards the ACM-ICPC contest which takes place in September 2020.
+This repository is for our preparation and practice towards the annual ACM-ICPC contest.

 ## Table of contents